-CANADIAN RESEARCH and DEVELOPMENT ACTIVITIES
+CANADIAN RESEARCH and DEVELOPMENT ACTIVITIESPhone: 778 300 1803 info@powerstripsolar.com |

 THE CASE FOR SOLAR DOMESTIC HOT WATER

+The Case for Solar Hot WaterWe can't often make a solid case for residential solar hot water heating based on the energy savings numbers alone in regions with the lowest natural gas prices but in many regions energy is a lot more expensive, there's more sun but not in BC.
+Not yet.
+Realistic Solar Thermal Markets in Canada Without IncentivesWe can do large scale solar hot water systems at better than a 10 year payback period when the loads are huge.
+Huge loads mean we can do all our work at the low end of the temperature range where unglazed solar collectors are more efficient and far less expensive as in this 2011 installed solar hot water heater pre-heating 16 showers at the Minoru Aquatic Center in Richmond BC.
 Today (2023) the focus seems to be on electrification and heat pumps are being toutaed as the holy grail BUT the heat pump industry isn't being too forthcoming with their actual numbers.
 Try to look up the effect of humidity on COP for any heat pump of any kind.
 You'd think there would be some transparency there.
 Does it make sense to tun a heat pump (for pool heating or air conditioning) from photovoltaics?
 No it doesn't.
 Here is a blurb on that topic on our US web site.
-In California this question comes up a lot because the roof space is dominated by PV
+In California this question comes up a lot because the roof space is dominated by PV |

 A typical evacuated tube style solar hot water heating solar panel